 Timeframe: Ongoing, as projects are processed.
 Meet with developers and contact HCD, CHFA, CTCAC and HUD annually.
 Maintain a sites inventory list on the City's website.
-Amend the density bonus ordinance as needed to comply with Government Code Section 65915.

 7. ACCESSORY DWELLING UNIT DEVELOPMENT

 An accessory dwelling unit is a second independent dwelling unit containing its own sleeping quarters, kitchen and bathroom facilities, and entrance from the outside, located on a single-family lot.
 A second unit may either be attached to or detached from the principal dwelling unit.
 Second units offer several benefits.
 Second units typically rent for less than apartments of comparable size and therefore offer an affordable rental housing option.
 Additionally, the primary homeowner is able to receive supplementary income by renting out their second unit, which can help many modest income and elderly homeowners remain in or afford their homes.